Calvary –The Taxing of His Physical Flesh unto Death

 God’s Word points to the truth that this crowd, and these inhuman government officials, saw or heard nothing tangible in any of His preaching and teaching:

 1 Corinthians 1:18 (KJB) For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God.

 You and I should ask ourselves a few pertinent questions: How often might we attempt to push God off His throne and tackle a big project or plan on our own?
-Or choose to follow our own desires rather than choosing to be obedient to the will of God in our life?
-It is in these “self-first moments” that we choose to highly regard ourselves and place our own agenda before the will of God, pushing God away to make room for our own way and will.
+Or choose to follow our desires rather than wanting to be obedient to the will of God in our life?
+It is in these “self-first moments” that we choose to highly regard ourselves and place our agenda before the will of God, pushing God away to make room for our way and will.

 John 19:16-17 (KJB) Then delivered he him therefore unto them to be crucified.
 And they took Jesus, and led him away.
 17 And he bearing his cross went forth into a place called the place of a skull, which is called in the Hebrew Golgotha.